colyseus/docs/docs/server/room.md

 # Server API &raquo; Room

-A Room class is meant to implement a game session, and/or serve as the communication layer between a group of clients.
+A Room class is meant to implement a game session, and/or serve as the communication channel between a group of clients.

 - Rooms are created **on demand** during matchmaking by default
 - Room classes must be exposed using [`.define()`](/server/api/#define-roomname-string-room-room-options-any)